Skip to content

 Three Trees

 Near the cave in which was born the Saviour of the world grew three trees—a pine, an olive, and a palm.
-On that holy eve when the guiding star of Bethlehem appeared in the heavens, that star which announced to the long-suffering world the birth of Him, who brought to mankind the glad tidings of… Three Trees Read More
+On that holy eve when the guiding star of Bethlehem appeared in the heavens, that star which announced to the long-suffering world the birth of Him, who brought to mankind the glad tidings of… Read More

 Cross Currents